-- Be responsible and accountable for the effective delivery of the Inclusion Service. - Develop and deliver the strategic vision for the service which aligns with the Strategic Development Plan and responds to trust wide priorities, organisational need, legislation, and national initiatives. - Be responsible & accountable for statutory requirements related to the service. - Develop, manage, and implement the Trusts approved Inclusion Strategy.

-- Support the development of models for both specialist provision, integrated provision and SEND leadership and outreach through the Inclusion Hub model. - Where needed support individual academies and/or Principals in the delivery of the Inclusion Strategy. - Develop partnerships with relevant Local Authorities so that we maximise opportunities for effective strategic partnerships and can fulfil commissioning arrangements.
+- Be responsible and accountable for the effective delivery of the Inclusion Service. - Develop and deliver the strategic vision for the service which aligns with the Strategic Development Plan and responds to trust wide priorities, organisational need, legislation, and national initiatives. - Be responsible & accountable for statutory requirements related to the service. - Develop, manage, and implement the Trust's approved Inclusion Strategy. - Support the development of models for both specialist provision, integrated provision and SEND leadership and outreach through the Inclusion Hub model. - Work strategically as a locally based partner with Derby CC including the placement of pupils and ensuring reporting requirements to the Local Authority are met. - Where needed support individual academies and/or Principals in the delivery of the Inclusion Strategy. - Develop partnerships with relevant Local Authorities so that we maximise opportunities for effective strategic partnerships and can fulfil commissioning arrangements.